12 Causal Modeling

 • Persuadables: those who would buy the product if shown the ad, but not if not shown the ad.

-We can generalize beyond the marketing context to just think about response to any treatment we might be interested in.
-It’s worthwhile to think about which aspects of your data could correspond to these groups.
+We can generalize these conceptual groups beyond the marketing context to any treatment effect we might be interested in.
+So it’s worthwhile to think about which aspects of your data could correspond to these groups.
 One of the additional goals in uplift modeling is to identify persuadables for additional treatment efforts, and to avoid wasting money on the lost causes.
-But to get there, we have to think causally first!
+But to reach such goals, we have to think causally first!

 There are more widely used tools for uplift modeling and meta-learners in Python than in R, but there are some options in R as well.
 In Python you can check out causalml and sci-kit uplift for some nice tutorials and documentation.